Frequently Asked Questions ...and a few infrequent ones

 Tickets & Wristbands

 Tickets and wristband are non-refundable and cannot be exchanged.
 Your wristband will be mailed to you approximately four weeks prior to the Festival.
-Leave your wristband on for the duration of the Festival, it is non-transferrable and replacements will not be provided.
+Leave your wristband on for the duration of the Festival, it is non-transferrable.
 See our Tickets page for more information.

 Vehicles & Parking

 VIP and Handicap Parking is for day use.
 The only overnight Festival parking is at campsites.
 Every vehicle entering the Festival property must have a vehicle pass, there are no exceptions to this rule.
 Two motorcycles may park in one car space.
 See our Parking page for more information.

 Safety & Courtesy